Automotive IoT: Transforming the Future of the Automotive Industry

 This industry is embracing new technologies that are going to revolutionize the usage and management of fleets.
 Implementing IoT-enabled smart devices and external sensors coupled with edge computing is disrupting the way the automotive industry operates.

-Mobile devices enabled through AI-based applications and cloud computing keeps you constantly connected with your vehicles.
+Mobile devices enabled through AI-based applications and cloud computing keep you constantly connected with your vehicles.
 You can keep track of them, improve their performance, reduce downtime with predictive maintenance solutions, and achieve fuel efficiency.

 Smart car application UI Sample